idexcelazure/azure-class/Thursday/Lab4/README.md

 * Configure files & folders for backup
 * Run a backup, delete some files, and do a test restore

-Restore your Snapshot to a new VM
+Restore your backup to a new VM

 * In your Recovery Services vault, navigate to the VM backup job
 * Restore the backup to a new VM in your existing Resource Group